wenkaiyan-kevin/PlantBind/docs/data_format.md

 # Data format

 ### ***DNA Sequence File*** <a name="DNA_Sequence_File"/>
-This file mainly contains the sequence information of DNA, each line is a sequence.
+This file mainly contains the sequence information of DNA, each row is a sequence.
 An example of data is shown below:
 <br />
 <img src="https://github.com/wenkaiyan-kevin/PlantBind/blob/main/images/sequence-format.png" width = "600" height = "300" >